 Writing Tips from Real Life

+Writing tips can help you transform ho-hum writing into a big Hallelujah!
 After I sent some feedback and writing tips to a client, I spent this morning editing her revised manuscript.
 I was thrilled to see the author’s writing improve so dramatically from one draft to the next.

 Eureka!
 Whatever I told her, I realized I should share with you today.
 Every writer loves to know what she (or he) can do better to improve her writing and make it sing.
 These writing tips can make a world of difference in your own revisions.